APLincoln/WebDev/Wordle/README.md

 ## Key features

 - **Double-tap zoom on ios:** I have double disabled double tap zoom on ios devices as I found this was an issue when testing my application on mobile.
 I did this using `touch-action: manipulation;`
 - **Word Selection:** Word section is done using an algorithm.
 I first get the day from unix milliseconds.
 I then divide the day by the length of the list of words as this is shorter than the day.
-I use the remainder as the word ID.
+I use the remainder as the word ID for the word of the day.
+This way I can ensure that a new word is selected every day and if the server was to go down and back up the same word would be selected for that day.
+- **ARIA tags:** ARIA tags have been used on buttons that do not have text content to ensure that when someone who is blind plays the game they will receive appropriate audio for the button that is being highlighted.
+- **Own made scheduler:** I made my own schedule function that calculates how many milliseconds left in the day and uses a set timeout to change the word at the end of the day.
+This then recursively calls its self to reset the timeout.